Igigog/anomaly-modding-book/src/meta/style-sheet.md

     ```
 ```

-- There is support for mermaid.
+- There is support for [Mermaid](https://mermaid.js.org/).
 Example:

 ```admonish example
     ```mermaid